Shapes and fills

 static void do_drawing(cairo_t *cr) { cairo_set_source_rgb(cr, 0.6, 0.6, 0.6); cairo_set_line_width(cr, 1); cairo_rectangle(cr, 20, 20, 120, 80); cairo_rectangle(cr, 180, 20, 80, 80); cairo_stroke_preserve(cr); cairo_fill(cr); cairo_arc(cr, 330, 60, 40, 0, 2*M_PI); cairo_stroke_preserve(cr); cairo_fill(cr); cairo_arc(cr, 90, 160, 40, M_PI/4, M_PI); cairo_close_path(cr); cairo_stroke_preserve(cr); cairo_fill(cr); cairo_translate(cr, 220, 180); cairo_scale(cr, 1, 0.7); cairo_arc(cr, 0, 0, 50, 0, 2*M_PI); cairo_stroke_preserve(cr); cairo_fill(cr); }

-In this example, we will create a rectangle, a square, a circle, an arc and an ellipse.
+In this example we create a rectangle, a square, a circle, an arc and an ellipse.

 cairo_rectangle(cr, 20, 20, 120, 80); cairo_rectangle(cr, 180, 20, 80, 80);